Catron County, New Mexico Land For Sale (97 results)

 - Once you make the payment, contact us by email or by giving us a call/text to let us know which payment option you want!

-CLOSING COSTS WHEN CLOSING THROUGH US:
+CLOSING COSTS WHEN YOU CLOSE THROUGH US:

-- All closing costs are included within the $499 Document Preparation Fee.
+All closing costs are included within the $499 Document Preparation Fee.

-- The main conveyance document shall be a Special Warranty Deed.
+The main conveyance document shall be a Special Warranty Deed.

-- We handle all the paperwork and recording the deed with the county.
+We handle all the paperwork and recording the deed with the county.

 CLOSING COSTS IF YOU WANT TO CLOSE THROUGH A TITLE / ABSTRACT COMPANY: